Invoca/developer-docs/source/api_documentation/network_integration/advertiser_campaigns/index.rst

     - May have exactly 2 child nodes.
 If a keypress of 1 is made, the first child node is executed.
 If a kepyress of 2 is made, the second child node is executed.
 If speech recognition is enabled, the caller can also say "yes" for 1 and "no" for 2.
 At the end of the child list, this node type can also optionally have failover child nodes, designated by a node with a keypress_failover_type parameter (see example below).

   * - RingGroup
-    - May not have any children.
-Forwards the call to a group of numbers that will be dialed in the order determined by the distribution method.
+    - Forwards the call to a group of numbers that will be dialed in the order determined by the distribution method.
 If a destination plays a busy signal OR the ring_group_connect_timeout value is exceeded before the call is answered (or accepted), the next destination will be dialed.
 This node type also allows for simultaneous calling when it is enabled.

 Parameter Details